abdullahnettoor/totality-grpc-user-service/README.md

     *   Request: `SearchUserReq { city: "LA", isMarried: true }`

     *   Response: `SearchUserRes { userList: [User { id: 1, city: "LA", ... }] }`

+### Easy Access of Endpoints from Address
+gRPC reflection is used to retrieve gRPC endpoints from the URL for easy testing of the API.
+This means you don't need to import the proto file explicitly.
+The reflection service is enabled in the gRPC server to facilitate this.

 Containeraisation using Docker
 ----------------
 To run the application in a container, follow these steps:
 - Generate docker image from the `Dockerfile` provided in the repository.

 - Run the `docker build -t grpc-user-service .` command to create docker image.
 - Run the container using the command `docker run -d -p  9000:9000 grpc-user-service`
 - The application will be available at `localhost:9000`